ch570512/Qlockwork/src/Readme.txt

 Adaptive brightness control when using an LDR.
 3 transitions for timechange.
 Indoor temperature from RTC or temperature and humidity from DHT sensor.
 Outdoor temperature and humidity from MeteoWeather.
-You need an WEATHER from MeteoWeather to use this feature.
+You need WEATHER from MeteoWeather to use this feature.

 Visualisation of moonphase.
 Show sunrise and sunset times with animation.
 Textfeed for events and infos, local and over the web.